fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/README.md

 out how to start it, and configure that in an `adapters` entry in either your `.vimspector.json` or in `.gadgets.json`.

-The simplest way in practice is to install or start Visusal Studio Code and use its extension manager to install the relevant extension.
+The simplest way in practice is to install or start Visual Studio Code and use its extension manager to install the relevant extension.
 You can then configure the adapter manually in the `adapters` section of your `.vimspector.json` or in a `gadgets.json`.